 The archipelago of Mohai lies to the east of the continent of Aheku on the planet Tekuo.
 It consists of four main islands: Itoa, Kẽpa, Pheku and Sumahi along with many smaller ones.
 Mohai lies in the tropical zone and has a monsoon climate.

 It has an area of 326,510 square kilometres (126,065 square miles) and a population of 26.2 million.
 This works out at 80.2 people per square kilometre.
 It has a similar area, population and population density to the African state of Ivory Coast.

-Mohai is a long island lying on a south-west to north-east axis.
-It measures some 450 miles by 150.
+Mohai is an island chain lying on a south-west to north-east axis.
 It consists mostly of low, rolling hills and coastal plains with rich volcanic and alluvial soils.
 These rise towards a central spine of rocky mountains, some of which are extinct or active volcanoes.
-The climate is Mediterranean, with warm summers and rainy winters.

 The economy is strong.
 Citizens of Mohai enjoy one of Tekuo’s highest standards of living, thanks to their high-tech economy and strong service sector.